 And now – whenever anyone with food allergies in their home asks me how to lower their bill, I always share this with them…

-Focus on serving food that is naturally free from your allergens!
+Save money on food allergies by focusing on serving food that is naturally free from your allergens!

 Maybe you’re super smart and have already figured this out.
 But this one took me a looooong time and was at the center of our expensive and complicated food life.
 When you are allergic to dairy, wheat, egg, corn, soy, peanut, pineapple, yeast, beef, and barley, it is not cheap, easy, or tasty to re-create all our favorite foods.

 I have come to realize that most of the allergen substitutions are:

 1. Budget busters

 There is no getting around the fact that substitute products are blazingly expensive!
 Flour subs, snack subs, milk subs, bread subs – they’re all budget busters.
 Even when you buy them on sale, they’re still expensive.

 This is personal but remember that I define healthy foods as whole foods.
 Subs are not whole foods.
 They’re highly processed foods.
 So, we choose not to have them as a part of our daily food life.

 3. Not as tasty

 This is also personal, but I feel like a lot of subs leave me wanting.
 I have yet to find a GF, DF, EF lasagna that I truly love.
 Though, I have found many that I tolerate.
 I do, however, love spaghetti squash with a meat marinara, which is naturally free of the Top 8.